Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 scopes:
 - tasksmanager-backend-processor
 ```
-Note that the name of the binding is not part of the file metadata, we are going to set the name of the binding to the value `ScheduledTasksManager` when we update the Azure Container Apps Env.
+Note that the name of the binding is not part of the file metadata.
+We are going to set the name of the binding to the value `ScheduledTasksManager` when we update the Azure Container Apps Env.

 ### Deploy the Backend Background Processor and the Backend API Projects to Azure Container Apps
-##### 1. Build the Backend Background Processor and the Backend API App images and push them to ACR
+##### 1. Build the Backend Background Processor and the Backend API App Images and Push them to ACR
-As we have done previously we need to build and deploy both app images to ACR so they are ready to be deployed to Azure Container Apps, to do so, continue using the same PowerShell console and paste the code below (Make sure you are on directory `TasksTracker.ContainerApps`):
+To prepare for deployment to Azure Container Apps, we must build and deploy both application images to ACR, just as we did before.
+To do this, we can use the same PowerShell console and copy and paste the following code (make sure you are on directory `TasksTracker.ContainerApps`):

 ```powershell
 az acr build --registry $ACR_NAME --image "tasksmanager/$BACKEND_API_NAME" --file 'TasksTracker.TasksManager.Backend.Api/Dockerfile' .